Sanjuwhiz/task-7/README.md

-Task 7: Identify and Remove Suspicious Browser Extensions 📌 Overview
+# Task 7: Identify and Remove Suspicious Browser Extensions

+## Overview
-This task focuses on reviewing and removing suspicious or unnecessary browser extensions to improve browsing security and performance.
-It helps develop awareness of how malicious extensions can impact user privacy, data safety, and browser behavior.
+This task focuses on reviewing all browser extensions to identify suspicious or unnecessary add-ons.
+By analyzing permissions, reviews, and developer details, harmful extensions can be removed to improve browser security and performance.

-🎯 Objective
+## Objective

-Identify potentially harmful or unused browser extensions

-Analyze permissions, reviews, and developer credibility

-Remove suspicious add-ons to ensure a safer browsing environment
+Identify, analyze, and remove potentially harmful browser extensions to enhance security and ensure a safe browsing environment.

-🛠️ Tools Used
+## Tools Used

-Google Chrome
+- Google Chrome

-Mozilla Firefox
+- Mozilla Firefox

-Built-in Extension/Add-on Manager
+- Browser Extension/Add-on Manager

-📖 Steps Followed
+## Steps Followed

-Opened the browser’s extension/add-ons manager.
+1. Opened the browser’s extension/add-ons manager.

-Reviewed the list of installed extensions.
+2. Reviewed all installed extensions.

-Checked permissions, user reviews, and publisher details.
+3. Checked permissions, reviews, and publisher information.

-Identified suspicious, unused, or unknown extensions.
+4. Identified unused, unknown, or suspicious extensions.

-Removed unnecessary or harmful extensions.
+5. Removed unnecessary or harmful extensions.

-Restarted the browser to confirm performance improvements.
+6. Restarted the browser and checked for performance improvements.

-Researched how malicious extensions affect users.
+7. Researched how malicious extensions can affect users.

-Documented extensions removed and observations.
+8. Documented findings and removed extensions.

-🔍 Findings
+## Findings

-Suspicious Extensions Identified:
+- Suspicious Extensions Identified:

-(Add your list here)
+  - (Add your list here)

-Extensions Removed:
+- Extensions Removed:

-(Add removed extensions with reasons)
+  - (Add removed extensions and reasons)

-📈 Post-Cleanup Observations
+## Post-Cleanup Observations

-Improved browser startup speed
+- Browser performance improved or remained stable.

-Reduced pop-ups and unwanted redirects
+- No unwanted pop-ups or redirects observed.

-More stable and secure browsing experience
+- Safer and cleaner browsing experience achieved.

-✅ Conclusion
+## Conclusion

-Regularly auditing browser extensions is essential for maintaining privacy, preventing tracking, and ensuring a secure browsing environment.
-Removing unknown or suspicious extensions significantly reduces security risks.
+Regularly reviewing browser extensions helps prevent data theft, tracking, ad injection, and browser hijacking.
+Removing suspicious extensions significantly improves browsing safety and system performance.